preservim/vim-thematic/README.markdown

 Managing such an multi-theme environment in Vim has traditionally been a hassle.
 The thematic plugin is intended to solve that problem, providing you flexibility and convenience.

+GUI-based Vim users can complement a colorscheme with a particular typeface.
+For example, the lightweight anti-aliased typeface like Adobe's _Source Code Pro ExtraLight_ may look great against a black background but be unreadable against a white one, so you’ll only pair it with an appropriate colorscheme.

+Or for a particular typeface you may want a larger [leading](http://en.wikipedia.org/wiki/Leading) to reduce crowding of lines.
+See the `linespace` option.

 ## Requirements